s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 That's why you came back.
 Time goes by and you might not feel as inclined to workout anymore.
 That doesn't mean that workouts got any less good for you though.
-Humans just tend to mixup what's good for them and what's not.
+Humans just tend to mix-up what's good for them and what's not.

 **It took** ..
 30 minutes.
 I even wrote a quarter page more than "I had to".